 She crouches low and behaves like my own personal paparazzi anyway; a man addresses her, insisting that she tomar un foto.
 He pulls his girlfriend close to him.
 Perséfone obliges.

 Just as she finishes a photoshoot with the couple, another younger guy asks: What kind of camera is that?
 Are you a photographer?
-Perséfone's tone is polite with strangers.
+Perséfone's tone is polite to strangers.
 She navigates her physical beauty without flirting.
 Her face remains completely closed.
 Her body maintains a discrete geographical distance, like a river avoiding a mountain.
 I admire the detachment in her voice and the composure to engage with strangers—attributes I do not possess.
 After five minutes, the man recognizes she really does just want to discuss camera settings and shutter speeds, and leaves.
+I ask her if she would like to take a photo with me.

 An old man sitting nearby overhears and offers to take our photo in front of a mirror of a peacock, pieced together out of colored glass.
 He probably assumes she and I are together.
 It is not the first time.